EnriqueMoran/MADTS/modules/VideoSynchronizer/README.md

 - In order to communicate the client to the GoPro, the GoPro must be on pairing mode: *Settings* > *Connect Device* > *GoPro Quik App*.
 - As communication between VideoSynchronizer and GoPros is made through bluetooth, the distance between them could be very short.
 - BLE communication frequently raises errors (e.g. *WinError -2147023673*, scanning for device timeout, etc.), a method that seems to *help* with these issues is to connect the GoPro to the mobile app, *GoPro Quik* and then reconnect the client to the GoPro.

+## TODO

+- Retrieve and process camera status periodically.
+- Retrieve and process stream status periodically.
+- Check whether date and time can be retrieve from streaming.
+- Should VideoSynchronizer send a signal to other modules once videos are synchronized?
+- Catch common errors.
+- Retrieve streaming and connection quality (as shown in mobile app).
+- Manage connection losses-